dnorman/perl-DBR/examples/cars/README.txt

      - DBI
      - DBD::SQLite

-   Installed DBR by running the deploy script.
+   Install DBR by running the deploy script.

-3) Create the application database schema.
+2) Create the application database schema.

    The schema is for a car dealership.
 Salespeople sell make/model cars with features.